enthusi/feline/joss/paper.md

 Shown are from left to right the quality of the best match, the corresponding redshift of the best match and its template.
 A fourth panel shows the number of lines that contributed to the most successful model for ease of human readability (it reflects the number of set bits in the best model value).

-We provide a simple python framework to further visualize and manually verify the ``FELINE`` detections:
+We alos provide a simple python framework to further visualize and manually verify the ``FELINE`` detections:

 ![Plot generated from an individual source in the FELINE result.\label{fig:visualization}](feline_plot.png)